 Blocks = 2 pts

 Turnover = (-1) pt

-Fanduel NBA Lineup Building Tips
+Fanduel NBA Lineup Building Tips by Position

 You need a mix of players that go off and have solid scoring nights for their price tag.
 I’ll go over each position and show you how to score enough points to win your cash games and even take down some GPPs on a good night.

 PG (Point Guard)

 PG can be a stud or value play depending on the night.
 We normally want PG’s that are playing against an uptempo team so they will get more possessions.
 Cheap value PGs are a great value against teams that play at a higher pace.